cammurray/randomator/README.md

 I created this library as for one of my projects, I needed to have random "user" data.
 I plan to add more randomness to this overtime.

+Markov capabilities (sentence generator) have been taken from https://github.com/chriscore/MarkovSharp under MIT license.
+Thanks to Chris Core for this work.
+All the code for Markov is in the Markov folder.

 # Current Random information

 ## Identities